dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - **Off-policy MC Control**

->  Off-policy learning is like "learning from looking over someone's shoulder".
+> <span class="purple">Off-policy learning is like "learning from looking over someone's shoulder".</span>

 As observed in MC control, there is a trade-off between exploration and exploitation.
 The on-policy MC solves the problem of exploration by using $$\epsilon$$-greedy policy.
 In off-policy, we use two policies.
 One policy that is learn about and becomes optimal policy called target policy.
 One that is more exploratory and is used to generate behaviour called behaviour policy.
 MC uses importance sampling which we will explore in Extras blog (*yet to be written*).